Procurement, Logistics and Supply Chain Management

 This course is informed by the very latest academic research and provides you with an in-depth understanding of procurement, warehousing, stores management, transportation and shipping, inventory planning and contract management.

-You will review these topics in a supply chain context and benefit from a programme fully accredited by the Chartered Institute of Purchasing and Supply (CIPS).
+You will review these topics in a supply chain context and benefit from a programme fully accredited by both the Chartered Institute of Purchasing and Supply (CIPS) and the Chartered Institute of Logistics and Transport (CILT).
 Full membership of CIPS is available to successful graduates of this programme who fulfill the institute's conditions on post-graduate experience, achieve success in all modules, and the dissertation in the field.

 The course also offers a distance learning option through our official partner Robert Kennedy College, Zurich, Switzerland.

 Flexible final study options